 Held in partnership with Brain Canada, Dementia Talks!
 Canada is a new webinar series focusing on conversations on topics relevant to dementia.

-In this Dementia Talk, "Turning up the Volume on 2SLGBTQIA+ Needs in the Dementia Space," three people with personal and/or research experiences with dementia in relation to gender and sexual identities and expressions will share their unique knowledge, stories and perspectives.
+In this conversation, "Growing the Conversation on Young Onset Dementia," four people with personal and/or research experiences with young onset dementia in Canada share their knowledge, stories and perspectives.

 About the panellists

-Moderator: Haridos Apostolides, Operations Specialist @ Alzheimer Society of Canada
+Moderator: Leah Sandals, Senior Editor - KTE @ Alzheimer Society of Canada

 Leah Sandals recently helped develop the Alzheimer Society of Canada's refreshed young onset dementia hub at alzheimer.ca/youngonset.
 Leah’s mother developed FTD in her late 40s, and her aunts developed it in their 50s and 60s.
 Leah has participated in some international FTD research studies as well.

 Leah grew up in Winnipeg and Calgary, and she went to university in Montreal and Halifax.
 She also has family in Newfoundland and Labrador.
 Prior to joining the Alzheimer Society of Canada in 2021, she worked for 20 years in journalism and non-profit publishing.